 Sideways Lace Design

 Sideways-knit crescent shaped shawlettes are easy and satisfying to knit, and provide a fun way to play with lace edgings.
 We explore the structure of lace edgings and choose one to showcase.
 You will be able to put together your own lace shawl design based on skills you receive in the class.
 This is a no-fail method of producing a striking and unique lace garment!
 6 hr class.

 Shapes of Lace

-This class is a presentation of basic knitted geography.
-Ever want to knit half-circles, center-out squares, and everything in between?
-We delve into the fascinating world of knitted shapes, and we don’t stop there.
-We start there, and end up outside the box in an open-ended destination.
-We foray into inserting lace patterns into our chosen shapes with an eye to esthetics and flow, and talk about modulation between patterns, graceful endings, borders, and edgings.
+This class is an exploration of basic knitted geography.
+Ever want to knit half-circles, center-out squares, or something in between?
+We start with simple shapes, and end up outside the box.
+We discuss how to insert lace patterns into our chosen shapes with an eye to esthetics and flow (and a bit of math), and talk about modulation between patterns and how to end gracefully.
 Many samples of shaped lace garments are shown as inspiration.
-This class is 6 hours long.
+6 hr class.

 Toe Ups for All!

 This class is a comprehensive introduction to toe-up sock knitting, suitable for all sock knitters, including beginners.
-Students start from their own stitch and row gauge and foot measurements to create a perfectly fitting sock.
+Students start from their own individual stitch and row gauge and create perfectly fitting socks for their own feet.
 We start with Judy’s Magic Cast On and progress through my clearly explained gusseted heel flap construction.
 The class is demonstrated on 2 circular needles.
 Students receive my Toe-Ups for All! pattern template which includes an array of sock sizes for either sport or fingering weight yarn.
-This class is taught in 3 sessions of 2 hours each, or 6 hours total.
+This class is taught in 3 sessions of 2 hours each, a total of 6 hrs.